Employment

 Key Local Labour Market Insights

-Total local employment reached 14,190 in December 2024, it decreased by 140 jobs from November and contracted by 690 jobs year-over-year.
+Total local employment stands at 14,700 in November 2025, it declined by 50 jobs from October and gained 260 jobs year-over-year.

-The local employment rate stands at 56.9%.
-It declined of 0.6 percentage points
+The local employment rate registered 58.5%.
+It fell of 0.2 percentage points

-from November and decreased by 4.1 percentage points from same month last year.
+from October and expanded by 0.2 percentage points from same month last year.

-Local unemployment rate registered 5.2%.
-It expanded by 0.2 percentage points month-over-month, and showed growth by 0.3 percentage points year-over-year.
+Local unemployment rate reached 5.1%.
+It showed decline by 0.4 percentage points month-over-month, and decreased by 0.0 percentage points year-over-year.

 Employment Trends